wp-plugins/wp-seo-redirect-301/readme.txt

 Thats it, you don't need to worry, update your page urls and this plugin will redirect your users to the updated url.

+If you click on "SEO Redirect 301" menu link, you will see a list of old urls pointing to the new ones.
+Its here where you can delete ones you don't want anymore.

 == Changelog ==

+= 1.2 =

+* UI to show user which old urls are pointing to the new updated urls.

 = 1.1 =